exa04/react-plug/README.md

 > when it's more mature.
 Right now, I'm just trying things out and the whole
 > project might end up going in a totally different direction.
 That, or I'll
 > just lose interest.

-# React-Plug
-A new way to build plug-ins using Rust and React.

 React-Plug is a crate that allows you to build Rust audio plug-ins with React GUIs using [nih-plug](https://github.com/robbert-vdh/nih-plug) and